Location: Pennington County, Minnesota

 - addresses the public’s top concerns,

-- details watershed characterstics that affect water quality,
+- details watershed characteristics that affect water quality,

 - demonstrates implementation accountability and justifies the receipt of implementation block grants, and